Characteristics of a Palm Tree

 But Watch Out!
 Its nasty fruit irritates skin.

-They've developed methods to use nearby plants to help them climb upwards in a forest or jungle canopy.
+The trunk of these vine-like palms use nearby plants to scramble upward in a forest or jungle canopy.

 Calamus rotang is a Climbing Rattan PalmCalamus rotang is a Climbing Rattan Palm